projectcalico/calico/reference/node/configuration.md

 #### IP setting special case values

-There are several special case values that can be set in the IP(6) environemnt variables, they are:
+There are several special case values that can be set in the IP(6) environment variables, they are:

 - Not set or empty string: Any previously set address on the node resource will be used.
 If no previous address is set on the node resource